 About Our Program:

-Petite Ballet at Beam & Barre is invested in fostering a love of dance in every young child.
+Petite Ballet is invested in fostering a love of dance in every young child.
 Classes at Petite Ballet invite students to learn to dance in an engaging, fun, and nurturing environment.
 It is our goal that after each class, dancers leave feeling accomplished, valued, and like they are the best dancers in the room!

 Class Guidelines:

-Our youngest ballerinas should be able to identify the different parts of their body, and have basic gross locomotor skills like tiptoeing and hopping on two feet.
+Ballerinas who are at least 2 years 6 months may be ready to dance independently in our youngest drop off class.
+Dancers should be able to identify the different parts of their body, and have basic gross locomotor skills like tiptoeing and hopping on two feet.
 Emotionally, readiness may vary from child to child, but generally, they should have a level of independence and willingness to follow instructions.
-Students should able to separate from caregivers for this drop off class.
+Students should able to separate from caregivers for this class.
 The primary goal at this age is to foster a love for dance and provide a positive experience.

 3 - 4 years old

-Physically, children need to have the body awareness to identify and consciously isolate their different body parts (knees, fingers, toes).
-Our classes also expect that children can control their movement and positions long enough to stay on their spot while we do our circle exercises and stretches.
-In our 3 - 4 year old classes, students are able to follow instructions, engage in the group activities, and express themselves imaginatively trough movement.
+In our 3 - 4 year old classes, students are able to follow instructions, engage in the group activities, and express themselves imaginatively through movement.
 They should also be comfortable in group settings and willing to participate in group activities.
 With encouragement, students will have a joyful ballet journey and experience the benefits of self-expression and physical development.

 4 - 5 years old

 Building on gross motor and basic locomotor skills, students in our 4 - 5 year old classes will begin to focus on how fine motor skills can be used in dance.
-Students should be able to follow two part directions (i.e. tiptoe to the mirror and curtsey).
-Each students’ ability to follow the flow of class (which is generally consistent from week to week) is very important for the class to run smoothly.
-Students should be able to further develop coordination, balance, and posture, as well as their listening and social skills.
-In a supportive atmosphere, students will receive feedback and guidance to help the children learn and grow in their ballet skills.
+Students will follow two part directions (i.e. tiptoe to the mirror and curtsey) and follow instructions as we flow through class.
+Students will further develop their coordination, balance, and posture, as well as their listening and social skills.
+In a supportive atmosphere, students receive feedback and guidance that help them learn and advance their ballet skills.

-Designed for older students who may not be ready to commit to a traditional studio, our 5 year old classes blend imaginative movement with a structured ballet syllabus based on Royal Academy of Dance exercises.
-Students in these classes should be enthusiastic about learning classical ballet steps while maintaining a creative outlook on dance.
-A great option for kindergarteners who enjoy an imaginative atmosphere and are not yet interested in performing in a recital.
+Designed for older students who may not be ready to commit to a traditional studio, our early elementary aged classes blend imaginative movement with a structured ballet exercises based on the Royal Academy of Dance syllabus.
+Students in these classes are enthusiastic about learning classical ballet steps while maintaining a creative approach dance.
+These classes are a great option for older students who enjoy an imaginative atmosphere where they will be challenged to try new things and are not yet interested in performing in a formal recital.